clairesunstudio/clairesun-netlify-app-new/src/pages/project/fresh-media.md

 ## Part II: LED Dinoflagellates

 This piece consists of a LED installation constructed in two parts: In one part, about 60 to 100 LEDs are flickering simulating the fireflies.
 Sound and light sensors control the lightness of these “fireflies”.
 The second part of the installation consists of a water tank and approximately 15 LEDs that are floating on the water and producing the effect of the bioluminescence.
 The floating lights respong to movement, so that they light up when people stir the water.
 Also, as the people pick out the LEDs with hand, the lights fade away.
-Both of the pieces were installed in a dark space, in order to extentuate the lighting effect, and to greatly impress the natural ambience on the users.
+Both of the pieces were installed in a dark space, in order to extenuate the lighting effect, and to greatly impress the natural ambience on the users.

 <lightbox col='4'>
     <rehype-image src="freshmedia-dino_design-01.jpg" text="text"></rehype-image>